Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Dataset Description and Experiment Setup

 \subsubsection{Multitemporal MS datasets}

 The input data consists of \ac{S2} \ac{MS} satellite images provided in the Copernicus \ac{EO} program.
 The \ac{S2} acquisitions considered have been preprocessed at \ac{L2A} and re-projected at $10\text{m}$/pixel resolution through a nearest neighbor approach.
 In the experiments, all the bands except the $60\text{m}$ resolution band were used.
-Due to the high-complexity of both classification problems, we collected two \ac{TS} of \ac{S2} images, fully exploiting the temporal signature and allowing the detection of seasonal targets.
-The \ac{S2} \ac{TS} considered for the Emilia Dataset consists of acquisitions ranging from January $1^\text{st}$ $2020$ to December $31^\text{st}$ $2020$, while the \ac{S2} \ac{TS} for the \ac{HRLC}-\ac{CCI} dataset consists of \ac{TS} ranging from January $1^\text{st}$ $2019$ to December $31^\text{st}$ $2019$.
-Both the \ac{S2} \acp{TS} have been processed to achieve more regular \acp{TS}, resulting in $12$ median monthly composites.
-This was achieved by computing the pixel-wise median for each band for each month.
-Before applying the median operator, we masked the samples associated with saturate or defective pixels, clouds, and cloud shadows.
-This approach allowed us to have regular, gap-free data in input to the \ac{DL} models.
+Due to the high-complexity of both classification problems, we collected a \ac{TS} of \ac{S2} images, fully exploiting the temporal signature and allowing the detection of seasonal targets.
+The \ac{S2} \ac{TS} considered for the Emilia Dataset consists of acquisitions ranging from January $1^\text{st}$ $2020$ to December $31^\text{st}$ $2020$.
+The \ac{S2} \ac{TS} has been processed to achieve a more regular \ac{TS}, resulting in $12$ medoid monthly composites \cite{S2GM_Service}.